jeromebridge/osgi-poc/README.md

 Fragment bundles can not be started so you see this error.
 As soon as the host plugin 'bundle' of the fragment is started, the osgi framework will attach the fragment to it (automatically).

+    org.osgi.framework.BundleException: Unresolved constraint in bundle com.your.bundl [13]: Unable to resolve 1.0: missing requirement [1.0] osgi.wiring.package; (osgi.wiring.package=com.some.dependency)

+This error happens even though you have installed a bundle that exposes the package you are looking for.
+This is most likely due to the exported package not having a version in the manifest file or the version is not within the range of the import that is required for the bundle you are trying to deploy.

+OSGi DOES NOT USE the Bundle-Version to determine the version of exports.
+Instead each exported package is allowed to have its own version number.